-CHRONOLOGY OF THE ASPEN SISTER CITIES RELATIONSHIP WITH SAN CARLOS DE BARILOCHE, ARGENTINA
+CHRONOLOGY OF THE ASPEN SISTER CITIES RELATIONSHIP WITH BARILOCHE

 The Aspen Rotary Club in collaboration with Club Rotary Nahuel Huapi, Rotary International Global Grants Program and the Rotary Foundation donated hospital equipment valued at $31,000 US to Hospital Zonal Ramón Carrillo and its health centers.
 The equipment will be used in the hospital’s campaign of prevention, detection and treatment of hydatid disease.
 Hydatid disease is a tapeworm infection that affects the liver, lungs, brain, and other organs.
 This is the third collaboration project between the two Rotary clubs to benefit the public hospital.